 This SF top ten is based on the level of UK weekly video rentals.
 Remember, this is the public we are talking about and not fantastic film buffs.
 Nonetheless here we go...

 The Matrix was not only the SF movie of 1999 but the SF video of the year to Easter 2000.
 It came straight in at the top of the weekly video rental top ten and stayed there for three weeks.
 It then slipped just one to number two staying there for a another three weeks and, all in all, The Matrix was in the top ten for 12 weeks!
 But this is no Armageddon type film loved by Joe public but viewed with more equanimity by SF and fantastic film buffs, the film has its roots firmly in SF, and especially in Japanese anime.
 Keanu Reeves stars as the computer programmer who discovers that his world is in fact a virtual reality and that mankind is under the metaphorical thumb of an artificial intelligence.
 The film scores on stylish imagery, brilliant SFX and roller coaster action.
 At the time of writing (June ,2000) it is the Concatenation tip for the 'Best Dramatic Presentation' Hugo for 2000.
+Stop Press: It went on to be short-listed for a Hugo.
+It accrued the most votes and so would have won had it not been for that year the 'Australian' preferential voting system being introduced, that enabled second and third choices to be taken into acount, so giving the award to Galaxy Quest.

 The Truman Show not only comes in second in the The Concatenation SF video rental 2000 top ten but it won the 1999 Hugo for 'Best Dramatic Presentation'.
 In much the same vein asThe Prisoner, insurance salesman Truman Burbank (played by Jim Carrey) discovers that his world is not real, and that he cannot escape it.
 For Burbank has unknowingly been raised in a controlled environment as part of an on-going TV show, of which its viewers' ultimate question is 'how will it end?'
 Though mainly humorous, The Truman Show has a hard edge running through it as Truman's suspicions rise and the TV producers' single-mindedness is revealed.